shubhamjain15/TX-SELECT/readme.md

-TX-SELECT:A Web-Based Decision Support System for Regional Assessment of Potential E. coli Loads Using a Spatially Explicit Modeling Approach
+TX-SELECT: A Web-Based Decision Support System for Regional Assessment of Potential E. coli Loads Using a Spatially Explicit Modeling Approach
 ================
 Shubham Jain

-    ## [1] "Time of last build: 2024-02-21 15:09:13.515905"
+    ## [1] "Time of last build: 2024-02-21 15:10:39.341675"

-This project contains the R code for: Jain, S.,Srinivasan R., Helton T.J., and Karthikeyan R. (2024), TX-SELECT:A Web-Based Decision Support System for Regional Assessment of Potential E. coli Loads Using a Spatially Explicit Modeling Approach
+This project contains the R code for: Jain, S.,Srinivasan R., Helton T.J., and Karthikeyan R. (2024), TX-SELECT: A Web-Based Decision Support System for Regional Assessment of Potential E. coli Loads Using a Spatially Explicit Modeling Approach